jzerick/USGS-Web-Scraper/README.md

 ## IMPORTANT

-After install, just run `app.py`. *No longer using Selenium to scrape HTML, instead using Google's poorly documented Python libraries.*
+After install, just run `app.py`. _No longer using Selenium to scrape HTML, instead using Google's poorly documented Python libraries._
 Leaving in Web Scrapping stuff in case someone wants to try it or I ever decide to use Selenium for this again.

-## Getting Started (DEPRECATED)
+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.